MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AccessToCustomerDataRequest.md

 Set-AccessToCustomerDataRequest -ApprovalDecision Approve -RequestId EXSR123456 -Comment "Troubleshoot issues in Rick Hofer mailbox"
 ```

-This example approves the customer lockbox request EXSR123456 with a comment.
+This example approves the Customer Lockbox request EXSR123456 with a comment.

 ## PARAMETERS

 ### -ApprovalDecision
-The ApprovalDecision parameter specifies the approval decision for the customer lockbox request.
+The ApprovalDecision parameter specifies the approval decision for the Customer Lockbox request.
 Valid values are:

 - Approve
 - Deny